saurabhkp2001/gh-actions-course/README.md

 Repository containing all examples and notes for github action course.
+This has been edited.